grafana/metrictank/docs/tools.md

 .Head.subfield - head is last successfully added message .Bad.subfield - Bad is the current point that could not be added (assuming no re-order buffer) (subfield is any property of the out-of-order MetricData: Time OrgId Id Name Metric Interval Value Unit Mtype Tags and also these 2 extra fileds: Part (partition) and Seen (when the msg was consumed from kafka)
-NumBad - number of failed points since last successfull add DeltaTime - delta between Head and Bad time properties in seconds (point timestamps) DeltaSeen - delta between Head and Bad seen time in seconds (consumed from kafka)
+NumBad - number of failed points since last successful add DeltaTime - delta between Head and Bad time properties in seconds (point timestamps) DeltaSeen - delta between Head and Bad seen time in seconds (consumed from kafka)